 Douglas Mc Gregor Theory X approach of management (people are lazy and must be motivated and controlled) is not appropriate in the learning organisation as in that case, teams won’t learn and theory X will become self-fulfilling prophecy.
 Which can be viable in a stable context but surely not in such a turbulent one as ours.

-Instead, Schein think that Learning Leaders must believe people will be keen on learning if they are put in the right and safety context.
+Instead, Schein think that Learning Leaders must believe people will be keen on learning if they are put in the right and safety context (Theory Y).
 Besides, Schein evokes the post-heroïc leader whereby knowledge is more distributed and leaders are dependent on experts in their organization.

 This is one of the main core value of Social Business.
 Actually #hypertextual strongly believes that social software in organization are the tools to implement Theory Y in the organization.